-Where a case is not resolved through case management or mediation, the complainant can choose to proceed for adjudication before a FIDReC Adjudicator or Panel of Adjudicators.
+Where a case is not resolved through case management or mediation, it proceeds for adjudication before a FIDReC Adjudicator or Panel of Adjudicators.
 The complainant is required to pay a nominal administrative fee as follows:-

-For claims falling within the FIDReC-NIMA Scheme:
+With effect from 1 September 2011, for claims falling within the FIDReC-NIMA Scheme :-

-- The complainant pays S\$250 per claim and the Financial Institution pays S\$500 per claim; - A sum of S\$200 may be refunded to either the complainant or the Financial Institution after the adjudication of the case is completed.
-In determining whether any refund will be made and if so, to which party, the Adjudicator will take into account FIDReC's prevailing Refund Rules; - FIDReC's prevailing Refund Rules may be obtained from FIDReC's website at www.fidrec.com.sg.
+The complainant pays S\$250 per claim and the Financial Institution pays S\$500 per claim.

+A sum of S\$200 may be refunded to either the complainant or the Financial Institution after the adjudication of the case is completed.
+In determining whether any refund will be made and if so, to which party, the Adjudicator will take into account FIDReC's prevailing Refund Rules.

+FIDReC's prevailing Refund Rules may be obtained from FIDReC's website at www.fidrec.com.sg.
 A copy will also be provided upon request.